 How much money do I need to stock/vault for each ATM machine?

 The amount of money needed for each machine will vary for each individual location depending on the amount of transactions.
 However on average $2,000-$3,000 will be needed on a weekly basis to stock/vault each machine.
 In addition the more you are able to commit to each ATM machine the less you will have to service it.

 The ATM machines included are (4) Hyosung 1800s and (2) Triton 9100s and all are ADA compliant and up to code with all other industry regulations.

 What type of vehicle do I need?

 A vehicle does not come with this business.
 However any type of vehicle will do.
 Most use their personal vehicles to service the ATM route.
-When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.
+If you are considering purchasing, leasing or financing a vehicle you can review additional information here.

 How does the selling price of the route get determined?

 ATM routes are priced based on several variables including net cash flow, hours required to run the route, capital/cash required to fill the machines, contract length and type, machine type and placement type.
 To determine the selling price of the route a 2-3 multiple of their yearly cash flow/net income, plus assets is typically used.